-August 27, 2010 - Carter negotiates the release of U.S. citizen Aijalon Mahli Gomes.
-Gomes is imprisoned in North Korea after entering it illegally in January 2010.
-He is later sentenced to eight years of hard labor, and is fined about $600,000.
-"At the request of President Carter, and for humanitarian purposes, Mr. Gomes was granted amnesty by the chairman of the National Defense Commission, Kim Jong-Il," the Carter Center says in a statement.
+August 27, 2010 - Carter negotiates the release of US citizen Aijalon Mahli Gomes.
+Gomes had been imprisoned in North Korea after entering illegally in January 2010.
+“At the request of President Carter, and for humanitarian purposes, Mr. Gomes was granted amnesty by the chairman of the National Defense Commission, Kim Jong-Il,” the Carter Center says in a statement.

 March 28, 2011 - Carter arrives in Cuba for a three-day visit, to meet with President Raul Castro.

-April 26, 2011 - Visits Pyongyang, North Korea for talks to ease tensions between North and South Korea, accompanied by three other former heads of states, former Finnish President Marti Ahtisaari, former Norwegian Prime Minister Gro Harlem Brundtland, and former Irish President Mary Robinson.
-This group is collectively known as "The Elders".
+April 26, 2011 - Visits Pyongyang, North Korea, for talks to ease tensions between North and South Korea, accompanied by former Finnish President Marti Ahtisaari, former Norwegian Prime Minister Gro Harlem Brundtland and former President of Ireland Mary Robinson.

-May 4, 2011 - Through a Washington Post opinion piece, Carter urges the support of the Hamas-Fatah unity government.
+May 4, 2011 - In a Washington Post opinion piece, Carter urges the support of the Hamas-Fatah unity government.

-June 26, 2012 - Through a New York Times opinion piece, Carter says that the United States is no longer a champion of human rights in light of recent legislative action and drone strikes.
+June 24, 2012 - In a New York Times opinion piece, Carter says that the United States is no longer a champion of human rights in light of recent legislative action and drone strikes.